psi4/psi4/doc/sphinxman/source/cc.rst

 describes how to carry out coupled cluster calculations within |PSIfour|.
 For higher-order coupled-cluster methods like CCSDT and CCSDTQ, |PSIfour|
 can interface to K\ |a_acute|\ llay's MRCC code (see :ref:`MRCC <sec:mrcc>`).

+Solvent effects on energies can be taken into account using the polarizable continuum model (PCM) in the PTE approximation [Cammi:2009:164104]_, see :ref:`PCM <sec:pcmsolver>`

 .. _`table:ccsummary`: